revolunet/angular-carousel/README.md

 Proudly brought to you by the [@revolunet](http://twitter.com/revolunet) team.

+**NOTE :** if you use iOS<7 or Android<4 please include the [requestAnimationFrame polyfill](https://github.com/darius/requestAnimationFrame/blob/master/requestAnimationFrame.js) in your application.

 ## Usage :

  1. If you use bower, just `bower install angular-rn-carousel`.
 If not, download files [from the github repo](./dist)